haborhuang/demos/pprof/gen-request/README.md

 ## Goal

-This demo demonstrate how to use pprof to diagnose CPU usage
+This demo demonstrates how to use pprof to diagnose CPU usage.

 The goal of these programs is to generate a HTTP request according to a Req struct and template data.